All Recipes Casserole Comfort Food Dinner Family-Friendly Main Course

 Frequently Asked Questions

-Yes, ground chicken, turkey, or even shredded rotisserie chicken can be used as substitutes for ground beef.
+Yes, you can use ground chicken, turkey, and even shredded rotisserie chicken as substitutes for ground beef.

-How do I prevent the tortillas from getting soggy?
+Can I prevent the tortillas from turning soggy?

-Absolutely!
-Diced zucchini, mushrooms, or spinach can be great additions to the filling.
+Definitely!
+Diced zucchini, mushrooms, or spinach or others complement the filling.

-Make your own by mixing chili powder, cumin, paprika, garlic powder, onion powder, and a pinch of cayenne pepper.
+You could prepare your own by mixing together alone or in a combo chili powder, cumin, paprika, garlic powder, onion powder, and a pinch of cayenne pepper.

-Yes, you can prepare and assemble the taco bake up to 24 hours in advance.
-Cover it tightly with plastic wrap and store it in the refrigerator.
-Bake it just before serving.
+Yes, you can prepare and assemble the taco bake up to 24 hours ahead.
+Cover it snugly in cling wrap and keep it in the refrigerator until ready to bake.

-A Mexican blend of cheeses like cheddar, Monterey Jack, and pepper jack works great, but you can use any cheese you love.
+A Mexican blend of cheeses like cheddar, Monterey Jack, and pepper jack together work best, but feel free to use the cheese you like.

 Can I make this in a slow cooker?